Welcome to A Brief History of Coldingham.

 It is more than likely that there was an outside shrine dedicated to [St] Michael about here.
 The LIFE OF ÆBBE c1200 tells of Henry a simple man of Coldingham.
 Over his adulthood he became involved with three women.
 When he had tired of the first and left her she promptly poisoned him.
 He became violently mad.
 His friends bound him and took him to the shrine of St Michael.

-Map showing location of St Michael's Knowe
+Image: Map showing St Michael's Knowe

 He improved and returned to his second lady.
 In dreams two men told Henry to build a little chapel on the Kirk Hill, a remote place with nowhere to celebrate the divine mysteries.
 People thought he was daft so he did nothing.
 Woman number three, that was Æbbe, appeared in another dream and told him to get on with the chapel.
 He took up the task with great enthusiasm and Henry became known as “St Æbbe’s Man”.
 When miracles started to happen at Henry’s simple chapel the monks came along and replaced the structure with one of stone and mortar.
 There is a later record of a garden at St Michael’s.